Skip to main content

 Bangalore tech district skyline representing AI investment in India

-• NVIDIA partnered with Reliance Industries to build AI infrastructure and announced plans for an AI research centre in Bengaluru, though its India investments focus more on compute infrastructure than venture funding.
+• NVIDIA partnered with Reliance Industries to build AI infrastructure and announced an AI research centre in Bengaluru, focusing on compute infrastructure over venture investments

-• AMD expanded its India design centre to over 6,500 engineers and launched an AI developer programme, but has not established a dedicated venture fund.
+• AMD expanded its India design centre to over 6,500 engineers and launched an AI developer programme but lacks a dedicated venture fund

-• Intel maintains its largest non-US design centre in Bengaluru with 14,000 employees, but its India AI investments have centred on R&D rather than startup funding.
+• Intel operates its largest non-US design centre in Bengaluru with 14,000 employees, concentrating on R&D rather than startup funding

-• Samsung operates its largest R&D centre outside South Korea in India, focusing on on-device AI for its Galaxy ecosystem.
+• Samsung runs its largest R&D centre outside South Korea in India, developing on-device AI for Galaxy devices

-Qualcomm's approach is distinctive because it directly funds the startup ecosystem rather than building internal R&D capacity.
-The bet is that external innovation, properly funded, will produce better edge AI applications than in-house development alone.
+Qualcomm's strategy is distinctive because it directly funds the startup ecosystem rather than building only internal capacity.
+The bet is that external innovation, properly funded, will produce superior edge AI applications than in-house development alone.
+This aligns with broader trends in Asia's AI startup investment surge.

-India's position in the global AI hardware stack is evolving.
-The country is not a chip fabricator, that role belongs to Taiwan and increasingly to the United States and Japan through reshoring initiatives.
-But India is emerging as the preferred destination for chip design, AI application development, and large-scale deployment testing.
+India's position in the global AI hardware ecosystem is evolving rapidly.
+While the country isn't a chip fabricator, that role belongs to Taiwan and increasingly to reshoring initiatives in the United States and Japan, India is emerging as the preferred destination for chip design, AI application development, and large-scale deployment testing.

-The India AI Impact Summit, where Amon made his announcement, catalysed over $200 billion in AI-related investment commitments.
+The India AI Impact Summit catalysed over $200 billion in AI-related investment commitments.
 Google's Sundar Pichai announced a $15 billion AI hub in Visakhapatnam.
 The Indian government launched BharatGen Param2, a 17-billion parameter multilingual model.
-And 88 countries adopted the New Delhi Declaration on responsible AI development.
+Eighty-eight countries adopted the New Delhi Declaration on responsible AI development.

-For Qualcomm, India is both a market and a proving ground.
-If Indian startups can build edge AI applications that work across languages, connectivity levels, and price points, those solutions become instantly exportable to Southeast Asia, Africa, and Latin America.
+For Qualcomm, India serves as both market and proving ground.
+If Indian startups can build edge AI applications working across languages, connectivity levels, and price points, those solutions become instantly exportable to Southeast Asia, Africa, and Latin America.
+This mirrors patterns we've seen in sovereign AI investment across Asia-Pacific.

 What is Qualcomm's Strategic AI Venture Fund?

-It is a $150 million fund announced in February 2026, operated through Qualcomm Ventures, targeting Indian startups building AI applications for devices, vehicles, and industrial systems.
-The fund backs startups at all stages with a focus on edge AI, where processing happens on-device rather than in the cloud.
+It's a $150 million fund announced in February 2026, operated through Qualcomm Ventures, targeting Indian startups building AI applications for devices, vehicles, and industrial systems.
+The fund backs companies at all stages with a focus on edge AI processing.

 Which Indian startups has Qualcomm previously invested in?